 Rutgers School of Law–Newark has a long history of attracting highly-qualified students who meet the rigorous hiring criteria of leading law firms, corporations, and government agencies.
 Many of our students have substantial prior work experience, have already earned graduate degrees, and in several cases are fluent in foreign languages.
 In addition, approximately 30 percent of our students participate in a program designed to increase diversity at the law school and in the legal profession.
 Your participation in the on-campus interview program will give you the opportunity to meet many of these outstanding individuals.

 Rutgers School of Law–Newark offers both full-time day and part-time evening programs.
-Joint degree options are available with Rutgers Business School (J.D./M.B.A.), Bloustein School of Planning & Public Policy (J.D./M.C.R.P.), the School of Social Work (J.D./M.S.W.), and the School of Criminal Justice (J.D./M.A.).
-There is also a joint J.D./M.D. program with the University of Medicine & Dentistry of New Jersey.
+Dual degree options are available with Rutgers Business School (J.D./M.B.A.), Bloustein School of Planning & Public Policy (J.D./M.C.R.P.), School of Social Work (J.D./M.S.W.), School of Criminal Justice (J.D./M.A.), Rutgers New Jersey Medical School (J.D./M.D), School of Public Affairs and Administration (J.D./M.P.A.), and the Department of Philosophy, School of Arts and Sciences in New Brunswick (J.D./M.A.).
 The Foreign Lawyer Program permits persons with foreign law degrees to earn a juris doctor degree in two years.

 Grades and Class Ranking